Bishop's Stortford: Industrial revolution to World War II

-With the roads and Stort navigation providing easy access to London markets, industrialisation came to Stortford.
+With the roads and Stort Navigation providing easy access to London markets, industrialisation came to Stortford.
 The advent of the Stort Navigation brought new industries to the town, with bargemen, lock-keepers, wharfingers, coal and timber merchants all appearing.
 The malting industry also saw output significantly increase, with brown malt production doubling between 1788 and 1811.
 Together with national trends in the brewing industry, the 40 malthouses in Stortford in early 1800s Stortford also helped to stimulate the local brewing trade.
 At the turn of the 19th century, there were 18 brewers in town which in turn boosted the inn trade.
 The boom in the town in turn boosted the metal working and bricklaying trades, and also aided the general retail trade.
 In 1791 there were 30 principal traders according to a contemporary directory.

-The vibrancy of the local economy - especially the agricultural trade sector - was demonstrated in 1828 when a consortium of local businessmen built the Bishop's Stortford Corn Exchange, which provided trading accommodation for 65 dealers.
+In 1828, a consortium of local businessmen built Bishop's Stortford Corn Exchange, which provided trading accommodation for 65 dealers.
 By this point, the town directory was listing 200 commercial entries, and 350 by the turn of the century.

-The third major transport innovation to have a significant impact upon Stortford was the arrival of the railway in 1842.
-The line initially ran from London Liverpool Street to Stortford, but by 1845 the line was linked to Norwich.
+The third major transport innovation to have a significant impact upon Stortford was the arrival of the railway.
+Bishop's Stortford railway station opened in 1842 on the Northern and Eastern Railway, and served as the temporary terminus of the line from London.
+The line was later extended to Cambridge in 1845, by which time it had become part of the Eastern Counties Railway.
 The new rail link brought an almost immediate end to the coaching industry, and the Stort Navigation entered terminal decline.
 The town, though boomed.
-Massive new residential estates grew up in the New Town (to the south and west of the historic core) and Hockerill (across the river to the east of the historic core) in the decades following the building of the railway.
-A Bishop's Stortford–Braintree branch line was built to Braintree to bring goods into Stortford from the surrounding more rural areas, with the first section to Great Dunmow opening in 1864.
-The single track line struggled to gain traction, and by 1922 had only seven eastbound and six westbound trains per day.
-The bus service which started between Stortford and Dunmow in 1920 contributed to the demise of the line which closed to passengers in 1952 and freight in 1972.
+New residential areas grew up in the New Town (to the south and west of the historic core) and Hockerill (across the river to the east of the historic core) in the decades following the building of the railway.
+A Bishop's Stortford–Braintree branch line was subsequently built to Braintree, opening in 1864.
+The Braintree branch line closed to passengers in 1952 and freight in 1972.